Swiss-cheese models and the Dyer-Roeder approximation: Swiss-cheese models

 with $A(r) \define 1 - r_{\rm S}/r - \Lambda r^2/3$, $r_{\rm S}\define 2GM$ being the Schwarzschild radius associated with the central mass~$M$.
 It is possible to make this metric resemble the FL one \eqref{eq:FL_metric}, by using comoving and synchronous coordinates adapted to radially free-falling observers, analogous to the ones used to describe the Lema\^itre-Tolman-Bondi (LTB) geometry~\cite{1933ASSB...53...51L,1934PNAS...20..169T, 1947MNRAS.107..410B}.
 The construction is the following.
 Consider a test particle, which starts (at $t=0$) a radial free fall from $r=R$.
 Since $R$ is, here, an initial position, it can play the role of \emph{label} for the particle, like a Lagrangian coordinate.
 If, from the point of view of a static observer at infinity, the particle has an energy $\gamma(R)$, then its free-fall is characterized by the four-velocity

 One can indeed check that $u$ satisfies the geodesic equation.
-Let $T$ be the proper time of the particle ($\dd T=u_\mu \dd x^\mu$), with an arbitrary origin $T=T_0(R)$.
-Since $u^r=\dd r/\dd T$, the relation between $r$, $R$, and $T$ can be obtained by integrating Eq.~\eqref{eq:free-fall_velocity}, so that
+Let $T$ be the proper time of the particle; integrating $u^r=\dd r/\dd T=\sqrt{\gamma^2(R)-A(r)}$ from the position of the particle at $t=0$ to any moment, we get

+where $T_0(R)$ is the a priori arbitrary origin of $T$ for the particle starting its motion at $R$.
+This function can be chosen so as to ensure that $u$ is orthogonal to the $T=\mathrm{cst}$ hyper-surfaces,